 Other reasons besides quality and scientific merit, however, affect the decision to accept or reject an article.
 Among these are the amount of space available, the quality of other articles competing for that space, the mix of articles desired, and the expected degree of interest to IFT members.
 For these reasons, an article that otherwise meets the criteria enumerated above may occasionally be rejected.

-The preferred length for articles is about 2,500 words or 5–6 printed pages, including all images, figures, tables, and references.
-Each figure, table, or photo generally equals one-fourth of a printed page.
+The preferred length for articles is about 2,500 words to 3,000 words, including all images, figures, tables, and references.

 Papers accepted for publication become the sole property of the publisher, IFT, who holds the copyright.
 United States and convention copyright laws prohibit reproduction by anyone, including authors, without permission.
 Requests for permission to reproduce material should be made by writing to the editor.